 #1: Great Public Transport

 One pro to living in Costa Rica is public transportation.
 The buses are frequent, inexpensive, and easy to use.
 You can even pay your fare with a pre-loaded card.
-It’s difficult to compare this form of transport to those in more developed countries like the United States or Europe, where most people drive themselves.
+However, it’s difficult to compare this form of transport to those in more developed countries like the United States or Europe, where most people drive themselves.

 However, if you plan to move to a rural area and need public transport, then you should either buy a car or expect delays due to road closures due to landslides